antonkomarev/github-profile-views-counter/README.md

 ### Can I see detailed statistics?

 This project provides minimalistic counter only.
-Use [Ÿ HŸPE] service instead.
+Use [Ÿ HŸPE] service if you want to get detailed info about:
-It provides profile views statistics, followers count and will have much more features in the future.
+- user profile views
+- user followers history
+- repository stars history
+- repository traffic for longer than 14 days

 ### Why does the counter increase every time the page is reloaded?